Sibling Abuse and Bullying

 Obviously, we need to protect our children from seriously injuring each other, but we don’t have to leap to intervene with ordinary squabbles.
 And it’s not always the older child who is the aggressor.

 Sibling aggression is more common among younger children.
-A US national study by Corinna Jenkins Tucker and her colleagues at the University of New Hampshire looked at sibling aggression involving physical hurting, breaking things, or “psychological aggression.”
-They found that 45% of children ages two- to nine-years old had experience at least one incident of sibling aggression in the past year, but the incidence of aggression dropped to 36% among 10- to 13-year olds and 28% among 14-17 year-olds.
+A U.S. national study by Corinna Jenkins Tucker and her colleagues at the University of New Hampshire looked at sibling aggression involving physical hurting, breaking things, or “psychological aggression.”

 However, aggression between older siblings can be much more serious.
-Looking only at kids who had experienced sibling bullying in the past year, Tucker and her colleagues found that 23% of 14- to 17-year-olds had been injured by a sibling, compared to only 4% of two- to five-year olds, 8% of six- to nine-year olds, and 13% of 10- to 13-year olds.
+Looking only at kids who had experienced sibling bullying in the past year, Tucker and her colleagues found that 23 percent of 14- to 17-year-olds had been injured by a sibling, compared to only 4 percent of two- to five-year-olds, 8 percent of six- to nine-year-olds, and 13 percent of 10- to 13-year-olds.
 Children with siblings who are five or more years older were also more likely to be injured.